Unveiling Quanta Services (PWR)'s Value: Is It Really Priced Rig

-Quanta Services Inc (PWR, Financial) experienced a 3.63% loss on the day's trading and a 0.37% loss over the past three months.
-Despite this, the company's Earnings Per Share (EPS) stands at 3.92.
-This raises the question: Is the stock modestly overvalued?
-This article aims to provide an in-depth analysis of Quanta Services' valuation to help investors make informed decisions.
-Let's delve into the details.
+Quanta Services Inc (PWR, Financial) has recently seen a daily loss of -1.94%, with a 3-month loss of -0.1%.
+Despite this, the company maintains an Earnings Per Share (EPS) of 3.92.
+This prompts a critical question: Is Quanta Services (PWR) modestly overvalued?
+In this article, we will delve into the valuation analysis of Quanta Services, providing an informed perspective on the stock's current market standing.

 Company Introduction

-Quanta Services is a leading provider of specialty contracting services, delivering comprehensive infrastructure solutions for various industries in the United States, Canada, and Australia.
-The company reports its results under three reportable segments: electric power, renewables infrastructure, and underground utility and infrastructure.
-In 2021, Quanta acquired Blattner, a provider of comprehensive engineering, procurement, and construction solutions to customers in the renewable energy industry.
-Currently, Quanta Services (PWR, Financial) is trading at $188.17, which is higher than its fair value (GF Value) of $166.28.
+Quanta Services is a leading specialty contracting services provider, offering comprehensive infrastructure solutions for various industries including electric and gas utility, communications, pipeline, and energy.
+With operations extending across the United States, Canada, and Australia, the company is divided into three reportable segments: electric power, renewables infrastructure, and underground utility and infrastructure.
+Quanta Services' current stock price stands at $184.79, while the GF Value, an estimation of fair value, is $166.54.
+This comparison prompts a deeper exploration into the company's intrinsic value.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
-Quanta Services has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $18.40 billion and Earnings Per Share (EPS) of $3.92.
-Its operating margin is 5.03%, which ranks better than 51.5% of 1631 companies in the Construction industry.
-Overall, the profitability of Quanta Services is ranked 8 out of 10, indicating strong profitability.
+Investing in profitable companies, especially those with consistent profitability over the long term, is less risky.
+Quanta Services, with an Earnings Per Share (EPS) of $3.92 and an operating margin of 5.03%, has been profitable for 10 of the past 10 years, indicating strong profitability.

-Growth is one of the most important factors in the valuation of a company.
-If a company's business is growing, it usually creates value for its shareholders, especially if the growth is profitable.
-Quanta Services' 3-year average revenue growth rate is better than 74.84% of 1554 companies in the Construction industry.
-Its 3-year average EBITDA growth rate is 16.9%, which ranks better than 71.86% of 1322 companies in the Construction industry.
+Moreover, growth is a crucial factor in the valuation of a company.
+Quanta Services' average annual revenue growth of 12% and 3-year average EBITDA growth of 16.9% rank better than most companies in the Construction industry.

 ROIC vs WACC